 For example, if you take out a 2 year fixed rate mortgage, you’ll usually be moved onto your lender’s standard variable rate at the end of the 2 year mortgage term unless you remortgage onto a new deal.

-However, standard variable rate mortgages are notoriously expensive – you may pay £100s a month more on your lender’s SVR compared to if you remortgage to a better deal.
+However, standard variable rate mortgages can be expensive and you may pay £100s a month more on your lender’s SVR compared to if you remortgage to a better deal.

 Mortgage lenders set their own standard variable rates.
 These can be influenced by changes to the Bank of England base rate but unlike tracker mortgages, standard variable rates don’t track above the base rate at a fixed amount.